textcreationpartnership/A02136/README.md

 ##Content Summary##

 #####Front#####

-Morando the tritameron of loue wherein certaine pleasaunt conceites, vttered by diuers woorthy perso
+1. To the Right Honorable, Phillip Earle of Arundell, Robert Greene wisheth increase of honour, with the full fruition of perfect felicity.

+1. To the Gentlemen Readers Health.

 #####Body#####

+1. The Tritameron of Loue.
 THere dwelled in Bononia a certaine Knight called Signior Bonfadio, whose Prowesse in Martiall explo
-1. The seconde daies discourse.
+    _ The seconde daies discourse.

-1. The third daies discourse.
+    _ The third daies discourse.

 #####Back#####
-Morando the tritameron of loue wherein certaine pleasaunt conceites, vttered by diuers woorthy perso **Types of content**
+¶ Imprinted at London by I. Kingston for Edward VVhite, dwelling at the little North doore of S. Pau **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!